UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 All files and directories fall under the root directory (`/`).

-We access files/directories using paths, which can be defined relatively or absolutely.
+We access files/directories using paths that are defined either relatively or absolutely.

 - Absolute paths start with a `/` and start from the root directory.
 Examples: `/tmp`, `/tmp/`, `/tmp/my_file`
-- Relative paths start with anything else and are relative to the current directory.
+- Relative paths start with anything else relative to the current directory.
 Examples: `my_file`, `./my_file`, `../../tmp/my_file`

-As seen in the examples above, we have some special parts of paths indicated by `.`, `..`, and also `~`.
+As seen in the examples above, we have some unique parts of paths indicated by `.`, `..`, and also `~`.

 - `.` or `./` means the current directory.
 - `..` or `../` means the parent directory.